Get Started

 Think of a haircut, for example.
 If you go into your hairdresser and ask for your hair cut shorter on the sides, you’ll undoubtedly get a haircut, but you may not get the one you wanted.
 The service was completed, but the performance result was a variable you didn’t plan for.
 Of course, drawing up a contract for your barber may not make sense, but imagine you did.
 Imagine that you outlined precisely what you wanted from the barber beforehand– in writing.
 It may seem like a hassle, but you’d be guaranteed the desired haircut or your money back.
 And you’d save yourself the trip to another barber trying to fix a poor result.

 The difference is between what you want to buy and what you want to achieve.
-Always craft your contracts around what you want to achieve.
+Always craft your contracts around what you want to achieve when negotiating vendor contracts.

 More likely than not, your current contract templates are all based on an agreement for goods and services.
 There’s probably no trace of a performance provision.
 But you can easily bridge that gap with your suppliers between what they provide (the actual goods and services) and your end goal (the performance result) with proper planning.